 Assistance is given to students on all aspects of the job and graduate school search process.
 Credential files containing letters of recommendation are maintained for SUNY Cortland graduates and are transmitted in support of the candidate's job search or graduate school admission.
-Recruitment services, including on-campus interviewing, DragonConnect (Web-based job vacancy listing service) and major recruiting events are offered to students and alumni.
+Recruitment services, including on-campus interviewing, DragonConnect (http://www2.cortland.edu/offices/career-services/) (web-based job vacancy listing service) and major recruiting events are offered to students and alumni.